adrielepinto/health_insurance_cross_sell/README.md

 - Response: 0, the customer isn't interested and 1, the customer is interested.

 # Questions to answer:
+- 1. What are the main insights into the most relevant attributes of customers interested in purchasing auto insurance?
-- 1. What percentage of customers interested in purchasing auto insurance will the sales team be able to contact by making 20,000 calls?
+- 2. What percentage of customers interested in purchasing auto insurance will the sales team be able to contact by making 20,000 calls?
-- 2. If the sales team's capacity increases to 40,000 calls, what percentage of customers interested in purchasing auto insurance will the sales team be able to contact?
+- 3. If the sales team's capacity increases to 40,000 calls, what percentage of customers interested in purchasing auto insurance will the sales team be able to contact?
-- 3. How many calls does the sales team need to make to contact 80% of customers interested in purchasing auto insurance?
+- 4. How many calls does the sales team need to make to contact 80% of customers interested in purchasing auto insurance?

 # Solution Strategy